-- Follow the reasonable instructions of members of the college staff at all times - Adhere to modern British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs. - Demonstrate appropriate conduct and language towards staff and students including meeting the expectations set out in college policies such as the Social Media and the Equality and Diversity Policy. - Wear college lanyards displaying your ID card whilst on site at all times. - Be organised and prepared for lessons including having the appropriate equipment for every lesson. - Adhere to core expectations in lessons and around college, for example in relation to the use of outdoor clothing, food and drink in lessons, the appropriate use of mobile phones, and other expectations applicable to the context and environment. - Act as an ambassador for college and behave in a responsible manner at all times, both within and outside college times. - Respect the local college community and ensure that behaviour standards mirror those expected in college. - Be available to see staff within the college core day, according to timetable or as and when required by staff.
+- Follow the reasonable instructions of members of the college staff at all times - Adhere to modern British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs. - Demonstrate appropriate conduct and language towards staff and students including meeting the expectations set out in college policies such as the Social Media and the Equality and Diversity Policy. - Wear college lanyards displaying your ID card whilst on site at all times. - Be organised and prepared for lessons including having the appropriate equipment for every lesson. - Ensure that all unpaid fees and debts are settled in full. - Adhere to core expectations in lessons and around college, for example in relation to the use of outdoor clothing, food and drink in lessons, the appropriate use of mobile phones, and other expectations applicable to the context and environment. - Act as an ambassador for college and behave in a responsible manner at all times, both within and outside college times. - Respect the local college community and ensure that behaviour standards mirror those expected in college. - Be available to see staff within the college core day, according to timetable or as and when required by staff.